sahusatya2008/Emotion-Detection-Analysis-Project---Stage-2/README.md

 ## License

-This project is proprietary software developed by Satya N Sahu.
+This project is proprietary software developed by Satya Narayan Sahu.
 All rights reserved.

 ## Contributing